34th North Carolina Infantry Regiment: Operations

 The winter of 1862/63 was spent in winter quarters at Moss Neck.
 The winter was severe, the supply faltering, the provisions low, yet the morale of the regiment remained high.
 During the battle of Chancellorsville, it participated in the flanking movement of Stonewall Jackson's command.
 The regiment then returned to Moss Neck, where it remained until the army in early June broke camp for the Gettysburg campaign.
 At the battle of Gettysburg, the 34th Regiment suffered heavily, both during the first and during the third day.
 The total loss of the 34th North Carolina Infantry at Gettysburg was 104 of its 311 men.
 General Pender had been promoted to command the Light Division, so the regiment fought under General Scales as brigade commander.
 He was wounded during the battle, and the brigade command was taken over by Colonel Lowrance of the 34th North Carolina.
 During the retreat to Virginia, the regiment fought at the Battle of Williamsport; many men were captured by the pontoon bridge.

 The 34th North Carolina was present at the battle of Bristoe Station, but it was not actively engaged.
 It fought at the battle of Mine Run, enduring the cold weather with great pain.
 The regiment spent the winter of 1863/64 at Orange Court House, where they received new recruits.
 They were mostly between 40 and 45 years of age, and not very able or willing soldiers.
 Soldiers kept deserting, no doubt because of the lack of supplies.
 Come spring, and the campaign season, the regiment fought at the battles of the Wilderness; Spotsylvania Court House, where its losses were few, fighting as they did behind breastworks; Hanover Junction, where it suffered heavy casualties, losing three color bearers.
 At the battle of Cold Harbor it was not actively engaged, but came under rapid Union fire for a long time.
 During the siege of Petersburg, the 34th North Carolina fought at the battle of Jerusalem Plank Road, later participating in the first assault wave at Ream's Station, being repulsed with heavy casualties.

 A battery in the Confederate lines at Petersburg.

 During the winter of 1864/65, the 34th North Carolina was in winter quarters at Battery No. 45, near Petersburg.
 This was a winter of great afflictions; lack of food and clothing made many men desert to the Union lines.
 On April 1, the regiment learned that the Confederate lines at Petersburg had been broken.
 A last desperate fight was fought at Sutherland's Station, inflicting severe losses on the Union attackers.
 Falling back the regiment reached Amelia Court House, joining the main army, and being provisioned.
 On the morning of April 9, the 34th North Carolina moved into line, where they were ordered to cease fire.

 Disbandment

-The regiment surrendered at Appomatox Court House, April 9, 1865, and the officers and men were paroled and let free to return home to North Carolina.
+The regiment surrendered at Appomattox Court House, April 9, 1865, and the officers and men were paroled and let free to return home to North Carolina.